-In support of Al Ghurair University mission, The Registrar office is to help students enroll and then succeed by providing world-class customer service to faculty, staff, students and student’s parents with a particular emphasis toward processes related to academic records, academic progress, enrollment data, classroom support, and academic certification.
-The Registrar office accomplishes this mission by striving toward excellence in everything it does, challenging itself to be as efficient and effective as possible in work, seeking out new and better ways of doing academic services for both students and colleges it serves, and by creating an environment in the office and on campus which encourages growth, supports academics, respects people and diversity.
+In support of Al Ghurair University mission, Office of the Registrar is to help students enroll and then succeed by providing world-class customer service to faculty, staff, students and student’s parents with a particular emphasis toward processes related to academic records, academic progress, enrollment data, classroom support, and academic certification.
+Office of the Registrar accomplishes this mission by striving toward excellence in everything it does, challenging itself to be as efficient and effective as possible in work, seeking out new and better ways of doing academic services for both students and colleges it serves, and by creating an environment in the office and on campus which encourages growth, supports academics, respects people and diversity.

-As the Registrar Office looks to the future, it recognizes its critical role in growing a strong future for Al Ghurair University.
-The Registrar office will continue to strive to provide superior customer service, to take advantage of improving services when appropriate and to be a leader in the campus community for performance excellence.
+As Office of the Registrar looks to the future, it recognizes its critical role in growing a strong future for Al Ghurair University.
+Office of the Registrar will continue to strive to provide superior customer service, to take advantage of improving services when appropriate and to be a leader in the campus community for performance excellence.

-The Registrar office will collaborate with fellow Academic Affairs units to provide a seamless continuum of service for students.
-At the same time, the Registrar Office will work to define its exact role within Academic Affairs.
-To this end, the Registrar office’s overarching goals are:
+Office of the Registrar will collaborate with fellow Academic Affairs units to provide a seamless continuum of service for students.
+At the same time, Office of the Registrar will work to define its exact role within Academic Affairs.
+To this end, Office of the Registrar’s overarching goals are:

 - Upgrading registration policies and procedure, and ensuring the continuous process of development.